kotest/kotest-cookbook/README.md

 }
 ```

+If these different test suites run in parallel, they can override each others' call stats and stub values, resulting in failing tests.
+This is easy to reproduce using kotest's own `parallelRunner`, as is shown in this test.

+#### Designing Away Race Conditions Between Tests

 Instead of keeping this mock in a shared global variable, we can expose a function that creates a fresh copy every time it is invoked:

 ```kotlin